safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

   // ...
 (Optional params)
 }

-// this safe is tied to owner 1 because the factory was initialized with
-// an adapter that had owner 1 as the signer const safeSdkOwner1 = await safeFactory.deploySafe({ safeAccountConfig })
+/* This Safe is tied to owner 1 because the factory was initialized with an adapter that had owner 1 as the signer. */ const safeSdkOwner1 = await safeFactory.deploySafe({ safeAccountConfig })

 console.log('Your Safe has been deployed:')